About HTTP header

 are now standardized.
 The latter is the case.
 To begin with,

-starting a private header with X-
+starting a private header with X- has already

 been deprecated1.